juice-shop/pwning-juice-shop/part3/donations.md

 The entire project is licensed under the liberal
 [MIT license](https://opensource.org/licenses/MIT) which allows even commercial use and modifications.
-There will never be an "enterprise" or "premium" version of OWASP Juice Shop either.
+There will never be an "enterprise", "pro" or "premium" version of OWASP Juice Shop either.

 This does not mean that a project like it can thrive without any funding.
 Some examples on what the OWASP Juice Shop spent (or might